min2ha/ukwa-site/content/target/40735/index.en.md

   "subject": "EU Referendum"
 }

-# Ipsos Mori: Half of people in nine European countries believe UK will vote to leave the EU

 With the British referendum on European Union (EU) membership on 23 June rapidly approaching, a new poll from Ipsos reveals that half (49%) of Europeans in eight other EU countries believe that Britain will vote to leave the EU